 The owner must ensure the attorney-in-fact understands the responsibilities and knows how to complete them.
 Using the form, the assigned person can apply for a title and registration, record a lien, or request a duplicate title.
 In addition to motor vehicles, the owner can use the document for mobile homes or vessels.

 How to Write

-After writing the date the contract is being completed, print the name of the person that will be acting as the Attorney-in-Fact.
+Write the date that the contract is being completed.
+Print the name of the person that is being appointed as the attorney-in-fact.

-The owner (and potentially the co-owner, if one exists), will need to enter the following information to complete of the vehicle will need to enter the following information:
+The owner (and the co-owner, if one exists), must enter the following information:

 - Full printed name